 “Several other critical variables showed correlation with death rates – lack of activity, low cholesterol, BMI, smoking, diabetes, calorie intake and alcohol intake.
 These have not been excluded to isolate meat consumption alone.
 The raw data actually shows deaths rates falling with increased meat consumption up to the third or fourth quintile – and this is before all the other variables have been allowed for.
 This would suggest that meat consumption has a protective effect while weight, alcohol, calorie intake, lack of exercise and so on are all taking their toll.”

 My suggestion would be to eat red meat (ideally organic grass-fed) if you feel better eating red meat.
 If you don’t, don’t eat it.
 Just make sure that as an athlete you are getting in enough protein and iron in your diet to prevent anemia.
+If you are struggling with weigh, garmin has a good body fat analyzer and with it you can very accurately see your progress and I’m told that it helps a lot with keeping on track.

 Here is another good article on this same study, but also on the limitations of most epidemiological studies done in nutrition.